Citadel LLC: Reinsurance

 In 2004, Citadel founded CIG Reinsurance Ltd (CIG Re), a Bermuda-based catastrophe reinsurer providing $450 million in capital.
 Citadel additionally founded $500 million reinsurer New Castle Re in 2005, seeking to capitalize on rising prices for reinsurance in the wake of Hurricane Katrina's damage to property coverage costs.
 In 2006, Citadel's two funds, CIG Re and New Castle Re, had approximately 10 percent of its assets invested in reinsurance.

 Citadel wound down CIG Re in November 2008 because the company could not achieve a financial strength rating, and as a result could not compete in comparison to other companies in the industry.
 In January 2009, Citadel placed New Castle Re into run-off.

-Risk management
+Investment strategy and risk management

 The firm's risk management philosophy is focused on risk capital allocation, stress exposure and liquidity management.
 Citadel's risk management center has 36 monitors displaying more than 50,000 instruments being traded within the firm's portfolios.
 The firm runs 500 stress tests each day to simulate the impact of potential economic and geopolitical crises or other market dislocation.
 Citadel aggregates investment positions on trading screens to calculate "more than 500 doomsday scenarios" to assess the potential of risk for the firm.

 In 2014, Citadel rated an A grade for risk management in the annual Institutional Investor Hedge Fund Report Card.

 In April 2015, Ben S. Bernanke, who was the United States Federal Reserve chairman for eight years, joined Citadel as a senior adviser on global economic and financial issues.
 In January 2017, Joanna Welsh became the Chief Risk Officer.